If passed, you may get up to $25,000 to buy a new home

 Eligible home buyers must also complete a HUD-approved homebuyer education course.
 Most courses are estimated to take 90 minutes or less.
 You can find a home counseling agency by visiting the official HUD.gov website, which provides a searchable database of approved agencies nationwide.

-Alternative down payment assistance programs
+Currently available down payment assistance alternatives

 First-time home buyer programs help borrowers transition from renters to homeowners.
 These initiatives provide financial aid that helps people qualify for home loans and potentially lower monthly payments through benefits like reduced mortgage rates or help with mortgage insurance.